California Fan Palm

 Palm Trees of the southwest

-Palm Trees of the southwest.
-The Mediterranean Palm (Chamaerops humilis) Is a slow-growing palm tree that will reach about 15ft. – 20ft. tall and wide.
+Palm Trees of the Southwest.
+The Mediterranean Palm (Chamaerops humilis) is a slow-growing palm tree that will reach about 15ft. – 20ft. tall and wide.
 Very cold hardy palms can take temperatures down to about 10 degrees Fahrenheit.
 It is an evergreen tree, so it has good year-round color.
-Excellent around ponds or pools and drought tolerant once established.
+Excellent around ponds or pools and drought-tolerant once established.
 Very hardy palm tree.
 It can actually do quite well in a large container but will require more water during the hot summer season.

 The palm tree will do very well in the Desert Southwest.
 The fronds will stay green year-round giving it a much more eye-pleasing look during the cold season.
 Be sure to follow a regular watering schedule when first planted.
 This will help establish a deep, extensive root system.